2008 Penn State Nittany Lions football team

-Previous season

-The 2007 season began with the Nittany Lions ranked No. 17 in the AP and No. 18 in the Coaches' preseason polls, ranked as high as No. 10 at one point.
-The team dropped out of the rankings with back to back losses to Michigan and Illinois, regained a poll ranking after consecutive blowouts, then dropped out of the polls again after losing to Ohio State, but finished the season ranked No. 25 in the Coaches Poll with a final record of 9–4, including a victory over the Texas A&M Aggies in the 2007 Alamo Bowl.

 Preseason

 Prior to the end of the previous season, linebacker Sean Lee announced his plans to return for his senior season.
 However, Lee tore his anterior cruciate ligament in his right knee during practice and was sidelined for the entire season.
-Lee used his available redshirt and plans to return in 2009.
+Lee used his available redshirt and returned for the 2009 season.

-In January, junior cornerback Justin King announced that he was going to declare for the 2008 NFL Draft, skipping his final year of eligibility.
+In January, junior cornerback Justin King announced that he was going to declare for the 2008 NFL draft, skipping his final year of eligibility.
 King had graduated the previous semester with a degree in liberal arts with an emphasis in sports management.
 According to King's stepfather and high school coach, "He wanted to get an education and a degree from Penn State, which he did.
 He wanted to help turn Penn State around, and he did that, too."

 Despite the injury, Lee was named one of the team's captains for 2008.
 Also elected captains by their teammates were center A. Q. Shipley, receiver Derrick Williams, safety Anthony Scirrotto and defensive end Josh Gaines.
 All five are seniors.